 The reporting currency of the Company is the U.S. Dollar.
 The functional currency of ATIL, the Company's whollyowned subsidiary, is the British Pound.
 Assets and liabilities of ATIL are translated into U.S. Dollars based on exchange rates at the end of each reporting period.
 Revenues and expenses are translated at average exchange rates during the reporting period.
-Gains and losses arising from the translation of assets and liabilities are included as a component of accumulated other comprehensive loss or income.
-Gains and losses resulting from foreign currency transactions are reflected within the Company's results of operations.
-The Company has not utilized any foreign currency hedging strategies to mitigate the effect of its foreign currency exposure.
+Gains and losses arising from the translation of assets and liabilities are included as a component of accumulated other comprehensive loss within the Company's consolidated balance sheet.
+Gains and losses resulting from foreign currency transactions are reflected within the Company's consolidated statements of operations.
+The Company has not utilized foreign currency hedging strategies to mitigate the effect of its foreign currency exposure.